tvl83/blockchainexplorer/README.md

 10/2/2017
 - Use `node-ps` to detect if `iond` is running and if not, run it.
 This should be a cronjob running 1 minute before the import script

+10/7/2017
+- Filter out network nodes with different ports.
+They can be saved but don't have to be displayed on the network page
+- check to make sure nodes 24 hours old are being dropped
+- sort tx's by the order in the tx array on the raw block

 ### Complete